rockowitz/ddcutil/README.md

 Note: This file works if there is no /etc/X11/xorg.conf file.
 If you do have an xorg.conf file the Identifier field will likely require modification.

+### Virtual Machines

+ddctool can be built in a virtual machine.
+However, loading i2_dev does not create /dev/i2c-* devices, either on VirtualBox or VMware.
+It's not clear whether this is because of lack of underlying emulation or if it's a configuration issue.

 ### Installation Diagnostics

 If ddctool is successfully built but execution fails, command `ddctool environment` probes the I2C environment and may provide clues as to the problem.

 ## Comparison with ddccontrol